Theory of resonant x-ray scattering with ultrafast intense pulses: Characterizing the phase difference between resonant fluorescence and elastic scattering amplitudes

 The above discussion also offers insights into the case where the initial state for the Ne\textsuperscript{+} atom is chosen to be $\ket{1}$.
-In this case, the resonant fluorescence channel remains qualitatively the same but is increased by a factor of $3$, as the entire population can participate in the Rabi dynamics, leading to resonant fluorescence.
-However, the interference between elastic scattering and resonant fluorescence does not significantly manifest (see Fig.~\ref{Fig_DCS_2pz_initialstate}) in the differential cross section given Eq.~\ref{eqn_sourceterm_step2}.
+In this case, the resonant fluorescence channel remains qualitatively the same but the yield is increased by a factor of $3$, as the entire population can participate in the Rabi dynamics.
+However, the interference between elastic scattering and resonant fluorescence does not significantly manifest in the DCS given Eq.~\ref{eqn_sourceterm_step2}.
 Nevertheless, the asymmetry can still appear in the energy spectrum depending on the scattering angle and outgoing polarization direction.

 Similar to the expression in Eq.~(\ref{eqn_sourceterm_step2}), one can write the source terms for the final states $1s(2p_{+1})^{-1}$ and $1s(2p_{-1})^{-1}$.